Quick Facts

 Died:

-Enid Blyton (born August 11, 1897, East Dulwich, London, England—died November 28, 1968, Hampstead, London) was a prolific and highly popular British author of stories, poems, plays, and educational books for children.
+Enid Blyton (born August 11, 1897, East Dulwich, London, England—died November 28, 1968, Hampstead, London) was a prolific and highly popular British author of stories, poems, plays, and educational books for children, best known for series such as Noddy, The Secret Seven, The Famous Five, and Malory Towers.
+With more than 500 million books sold worldwide and translations in more than 40 languages, Blyton remains one of the best-selling children’s authors worldwide.

-Blyton, the daughter of a businessman, abandoned her early studies in music to train as a schoolteacher at the Ipswich High School (1916–18).
+Despite her talent for music, Blyton abandoned her early studies in music to train as a schoolteacher at Ipswich High School (1916–18) in England.
 Her first publication was a poem that appeared in a children’s magazine when she was only 14, and in 1917 another of her poems was published in Nash’s Magazine.
 Blyton worked briefly as a teacher and governess, but by 1921 her stories and poems were appearing steadily in various magazines, and her first book of poems, Child Whispers, was published in 1922.
 Blyton devoted herself full-time to writing from about 1924.
-From then until about 1965, she wrote more than 600 children’s books and wrote innumerable articles for magazines.
-Some of her stories first appeared in Enid Blyton’s Sunny Stories (1937–52) and other magazines she founded and edited over the years.
+She married Hugh Alexander Pollock, her first husband, that same year.
+Pollock was an editor at George Newnes, a publisher for whom Blyton was writing a book on the London Zoo, titled The Zoo Book.
+The couple had two daughters, Gillian (born 1931) and Imogen (born 1935).
+Blyton and Pollock eventually divorced, and Blyton married Kenneth Darrell Waters, a surgeon, in 1943.
+They were together until their final years: Darrell Waters succumbed to kidney complications in September 1967, and Blyton, grappling with dementia and ill health, died in November 1968.

 Book Jacket of "The Very Hungry Caterpillar" by American children's author illustrator Eric Carle (born 1929)